MRNA vaccine: Self-amplifying

 Self-amplifying mRNA (saRNA) vaccines replicate their mRNA after transfection.
 Self-amplifying mRNA has two open reading frames.
 The first frame, like conventional mRNA, codes for the antigen of interest.
 The second frame codes for an RNA-dependent RNA polymerase (and its helper proteins) which replicates the mRNA construct in the cell.
 This allows smaller vaccine doses.
 The mechanisms and consequently the evaluation of self-amplifying mRNA may be different, as self-amplifying mRNA is a much bigger molecule.

 SaRNA vaccines being researched include a malaria vaccine.
+The first saRNA Covid vaccine authorised was Gemcovac, in India in June 2022.
+The second was ARCT-154, developed by Arcturus Therapeutics.
+A version manufactured by Meiji Seika Pharma was authorised in Japan in November 2023.

-Gritstone bio started in 2021 a phase 1 trial of an saRNA COVID-19 vaccine, used as a booster vaccine.
+GSK began a phase 1 trial of an saRNA COVID-19 vaccine in 2021.
+Gritstone bio started also started a phase 1 trial of an saRNA COVID-19 vaccine in 2021, used as a booster vaccine, with interim results published in 2023.
 The vaccine is designed to target both the spike protein of the SARS‑CoV‑2 virus, and viral proteins that may be less prone to genetic variation, to provide greater protection against SARS‑CoV‑2 variants. saRNA vaccines must use uridine, which is required for reproduction to occur.